-There are 2145 cells that may be sorted in the same way as for the emission locations.
-The sensitivities also decrease slowly.
-Again, the cells where NO is strongly emitted (i.e. the 10 cells $(i{\text{NO}}, j{\text{NO}})$ ) lead to high sensitivities in their neighborhood.
+slowly.
+Again, the cells where NO is strongly emitted (i.e. the 10 cells $(i{\rm NO}, j{\rm NO})$) lead to high sensitivities in their neighborhood.
 The 88th cell is associated with a sensitivity lower than a tenth of the highest sensitivity (norm one).
 Since there are 85 emitting points to which the sensitivity was computed, it means that highest sensitivities are mostly found close to the main sources.
-This is illustrated by Figure
+This is illustrated by figure 7.